andrewdavidmackenzie/anna/docs/building-anna.md

 This will generate a variety of executables, primarily in `build/target`, which houses all of the KVS server executables, and in `build/client`, which has the CPP-based interactive CLI for Anna.

-Once Anna is built, you can run it in [local mode](local-mode.md).